 - Next, add the tomato purée, methi, and a little water to loosen the mixture.
 Stir for a further minute.

-- Add the lamb, coat well, and cook for a further 2-3 minutes until the meat is sealed and well coated with the sauce.
+- Add the lamb or beef, coat well, and cook for a further 2-3 minutes until the meat is sealed and well coated with the sauce.